-Some time ago I had the displeasure of working with someone who was an outright bully.
-His tendencies to dominate, intimidate and even humiliate were so overt and well known.
-However, management did nothing to curb this guy’s daily tirade of other people’s shortcomings.
+Some time ago I had the misfortune of working with someone who was aggressive and an outright bully, who tended to dominate, intimidate and even humiliate other people.
+However management did nothing to curb this guy’s daily tirade of other people’s shortcomings.
 By doing nothing this guy was allowed to run rough shod over whoever he chose, without being held to account.
-In effect, the bully had become the ‘elephant in the room;’ everyone knew he was there but no one could stop him in his tracks.
-The knowledge this guy held in his head was deemed to be more valuable than the feelings of those who had to work with him directly.
+The bully had become the ‘elephant in the room’ because everyone knew what he was up to but no one was prepared to stop him.
+The knowledge this guy held in his head was deemed more valuable than the feelings of those who had to work with him.
 Continue reading

 You know what it’s like, you get negative feedback on something you’ve laboured over for a while and it takes the wind out of your sails, doesn’t it?
 This has happened to me twice in a matter of weeks.
 On the first occasion, I was completely unprepared for fairly harsh criticism of my website and didn’t really know what to say, until that is, I got home and thought of all the things I should have said.
 Was it justified?
 Probably.
 Could it have been handled differently?
 Definitely.
 Continue reading

 ‘Happiness comes when you believe in what you are doing, know what you are doing, and love what you are doing’, Brian Tracy.
 However, we know that only a third of the workforce is engaged at work and that the UK has the lowest level of productivity in G7 industrialised countries (ONS survey 2011).
 One explanation is that people are working below their capacity, because the structure of work has changed.
 Continue reading